Duraiamuthan/SampleWebSocketServer/README.md

 **WebSocket Server Address:**

+You have to access the web socket server as in below url

+ws://ipaddressofyourserver

-You can access the web socket server as in below url ws://ipaddressofyourserver:8888 wss://ipaddressofyourserver:8181
+You have to access the secured web socket server as in below url

+wss://ipaddressofyourserver

 **Monitoring the WebSocket Traffic:**